WalkMe vs. Whatfix Key Features Comparison Guide [+Alternatives]

 - WalkMe and Whatfix both market themselves to large companies with employee onboarding and training needs.
 However, Whatfix is more accessible to SMEs.

 - Neither platform publishes its pricing information, but user reviews indicate that WalkMe starts at around $9,000 per year and Whatfix at about $1,200 per month.

-- If you’re looking for an affordable, easier-to-use and entirely code-free SaaS customer onboarding solution, Userpilot is a terrific alternative to Whatfix and WalkMe ( not suitable for employee onboarding on 3rd party apps).
+- If you’re looking for an affordable, code-free SaaS customer onboarding solution, Userpilot is a terrific alternative to Whatfix and WalkMe ( not suitable for employee onboarding on 3rd party apps).
 You can easily build no-code onboarding experiences and drive product adoption.

 - Userpilot will be also welcomed by your support team – as it can help reduce your support ticket volume by as much as 83%, thanks for the Resource Center and reactive in-app guidance.

 Interested in setting up a great onboarding experience for your customers?
 Get Userpilot demo today!

 At its core, WalkMe is an enterprise solution for effective training for your employees to use your tools.
 The platform lets you create customizable, in-depth product walkthroughs to help users learn your software and track their progress as they go.

 WalkMe can also be used for SaaS user adoption, but it’s not their primary focus, meaning you won’t get some key features needed for this.

 WalkMe features overview